FRBNY-DSGE/DSGE.jl/doc/Data.md

 Statistics)

-The *Baa Spread* series is made available by the Board of Governors of the Federal Reserve, and can be found [here](http://www.federalreserve.gov/releases/h15/data.htm).
+The *Baa Spread* series is made available by the Board of Governors of the Federal Reserve System, and can be found [here](http://www.federalreserve.gov/releases/h15/data.htm).

 The *Total Factor Productivity* series is made available by the Federal Reserve Bank of San Francisco, and can be found [here](http://www.frbsf.org/economic-research/total-factor-productivity-tfp/).

-The *10-year Inflation Expectations* series is made available by the Federal Reserve Bank of Philadelphia, and can be found [here](https://www.philadelphiafed.org/research-and-data/real-time-center/survey-of-professional-forecasters/historical-data/inflation-forecasts).
+The *10-year Inflation Expectations* series from the *Survey of Professional Forecasters* is made available by the Federal Reserve Bank of Philadelphia, and can be found [here](https://www.philadelphiafed.org/research-and-data/real-time-center/survey-of-professional-forecasters/historical-data/inflation-forecasts).

 All other series are retrieved from